2alf/THM-KoTH-Hackers/README.md

 ```bash
 /home/gcrawford/business.txt
 ```
-- after traversing throught the system with no luck finding the flag i tried surfing the http website, trying exiftool on the pictures and going through the source code i found http://10.10.167.61/backdoor/ and http://10.10.167.61/backdoor/shell/ pretty sus if you ask me.
+- after traversing throught the system with no luck finding the flag i tried surfing the http website, trying exiftool on the pictures and going through the source code and dirbuster.
+I found http://10.10.167.61/backdoor/ and http://10.10.167.61/backdoor/shell/ pretty sus if you ask me.
 I tried loging in with the ftp and ssh user-pass combos first but it didnt work.
 The error kept giving me an annoying js alert popup.
 So i pulled up hydra again.

 ```bash
 ┌──(root㉿kali)-[~]